rhul-compsoc/SimpleGUICS2Pygame/Sphinx/index.rst

 * ``--no-controlpanel``: Hide the control panel (and status boxes).
 * ``--no-load-sound``: Don't load any sound.
 * ``--no-status``: Hide two status boxes.
-* ``--overwrite-downloaded-medias``: download all images and sounds from Web and save in local directory even if they already exist.
+* ``--overwrite-downloaded-medias``: Download all images and sounds from Web and save in local directory even if they already exist.
 * ``--print-load-medias``: Print URLs or local filenames loaded.
-* ``--save-downloaded-medias``: save images and sounds downloaded from Web that don't already exist in local directory.
+* ``--save-downloaded-medias``: Save images and sounds downloaded from Web that don't already exist in local directory.
 * ``--stop-timers``: Stop all timers when close frame without ask.

 If an argument is not in this list then it is ignored and all next arguments are ignored.